Prometheus-X-association/edge-translators/docs/design-document.md

 ### Input / Output Data

-They are 3 categories of inputs for this building block :
+There are 3 categories of inputs for this building block:
-* The data provider input.
+* *The data provider input*.
 This input should be json.
 This input data can be any structure.
-Only one restriction apply on the keys of the json.
-Theses keys have to be “real keys” and not “data as key”.
+Only one restriction applies on the keys of the json.
+These keys have to be “real keys” and not “data as key”.
 This mean that json structure where keys are used to provide dynamic data can’t be parsed;
-* The ontology transformations rules.
-Theses rules are generated by the Onto-terminology Mapping UI and will respect the definition of the Rules Ontology and will contains acceptable values for the translator
+* *The ontology transformations rules*.
+These rules are generated by the Onto-terminology Mapping UI and will respect the definition of the Rules Ontology and will contain acceptable values for the translator.
-* The terms values and associated matchings from the Framework Repository.
+* *The terms values and associated matchings from the Framework Repository*.
 This data will be structured by the Skos and the Matching Ontologies as json-ld compliant format.

-As output, 2 main categories of data will be produced :
+As output, 3 main categories of data will be produced:
-* The transformation result file.
-Provided to the data-consumer, this json-ld file will be structured as the Shared Ontology and will contain semantic data as well as the source data
+* *The transformation result file*.
+Provided to the data-consumer, this json-ld file will be structured as the Shared Ontology and will contain semantic data as well as the source data.
-* The Matching suggestions : in order to act as a logging system and be able to improve the AI & algorithm iteratively, the translator will store the matching suggestion into a standard format.
-Theses suggestions can then be reviewed and validated by humans or replayed to validate improvement of the translator’s transformations.
+* *The Matching suggestions*: in order to act as a logging system and be able to improve the AI & algorithm iteratively, the translator will store the matching suggestion into a standard format.
+These suggestions can then be reviewed and validated by humans or replayed to validate improvement of the translator’s transformations.
+* *The mappings logs*: These logs will track the mapped and unmapped data in the source file.
+This information will help to track the percentage of mapped properties (completeness) and to analyze the mappings done on a global overview and so to check the correctness, accuracy and consistency of mappings done by the parties.

 ## Architecture